bertvv/ansible-role-bind/README.md

     aliases:
       - ns
   - name: '@'
-    ip:
-      - 192.0.2.2
+    ip: 192.0.2.2
-      - 192.0.2.3
-    ipv6:
-      - 2001:db8::2
+    ipv6: 2001:db8::2
-      - 2001:db8::3
     aliases:
       - www
   - name: priv01
+    ip: 10.0.0.10
+  - name: priv01
-    ip: 10.0.0.1
+    ip: 10.0.0.11
 ```

 To allow to surf to http://example.com/, set the host name of your web server to `'@'` (must be quoted!).
 In BIND syntax, `@` indicates the domain name itself.

-IP addresses (both IPv4 and IPv6) can be specified as a string or as a list.
-This results in a single or multiple A/AAAA records for the host, respectively.
-This enables [DNS round robin](http://www.zytrax.com/books/dns/ch9/rr.html), a simple load balancing technique.
+If you want to specify multiple IP addresses for a host, add entries to `bind_zone_hosts` with the same name (e.g. `priv01` in the code snippet).
+This results in multiple A/AAAA records for that host and allows [DNS round robin](http://www.zytrax.com/books/dns/ch9/rr.html), a simple load balancing technique.
 The order in which the IP addresses are returned can be configured with role variable `bind_rrset_order`.

 As you can see, not all hosts are in the same network.
 This is perfectly acceptable, and supported by this role.
 All networks should be specified in `bind_zone_networks`, though, or the host will not get a PTR record for reverse lookup: